Maquiladora: Workers' health and safety

 Maquiladoras have a history of extremely harsh working conditions, often exploiting employees to increase profits.
 Since most maquiladoras are located in lower socioeconomic areas, the local communities must work in these conditions to survive.
 These conditions include chemical exposure, poor air quality and ventilation, physical strain, noise exposure, and limited regulation and enforcement of occupational safety standards.
 With the increase of electronic development in the 1980s and 1990s, there was an increase in diseases caused by exposure to metals, such as lead poisoning and neurological disorders.
-Employees in maquiladoras often lack proper safety equipment such as hard hats, safety glasses and vests, and personal respirators, increasing the risk of exposure to hazards.
+Employees in maquiladoras often lack proper personal safety equipment such as hard hats, safety glasses and vests, and personal respirators, increasing the risk of exposure to hazards.

 The North American Free Trade Agreement (NAFTA) also indirectly caused a surge in the development of maquiladoras, which caused workers to face more frequent exposure to harmful substances without proper enforcement of industrial hygiene standards.
 This led to several public health campaigns from U.S. and Mexican advocacy groups for better hygiene practices to help protect workers and their families from hazardous exposures.
 Throughout the 1990s and 2000s, workers suffered from toluene exposure due to its common use in several manufacturing processes, causing symptoms of dizziness, nausea, and other neurological issues.
 This issue drew public attention and highlighted the risks of inadequate ventilation within maquiladoras and the need for personal protective equipment.

 Due to the expansion of U.S. trade and investment in Mexico, the need for maquiladoras grew substantially between 1985 and 1992.
 This led to large companies in the U.S. shifting labor-intensive manufacturing to Mexico to maintain high profit margins.
 Although maquiladoras provided jobs for local communities, it soon became apparent that health standards in many factories were not properly regulated, garnering publicity from U.S. and Mexican advocacy groups.
 Very minimal safety training programs were established, but the long-term risks from exposure to chemical and physical hazards were detrimental to the workers' health and safety.